Smudge202/smudge202.github.io/_posts/2019-10-18-interpret-text.md

 For one, to many I can seem to have a prickly personality, or at least be a bit *weird*.
 Fortunately, I'm not *weird* alone, someone decided to give it a label.
 My close friends know I'm aspie and if I lapse or do something odd it can simply be chalked up to that.
 If I don't speak to my best friends for months it's not because they've upset me or I don't like them, I just don't seek comfort from them.
 They mean a *LOT* to me, I rely on them *being there*, and I do try to be the good traditional friend when I can.
 But I'm not naturally inclined to stay in contact with them all the time.

 My much better half, bless her, is also amazing in this regard.
 I don't know we've ever talked about my being aspie specifically (though it's pretty implicit), however she seems to have a limitless patience and is incredibly supportive (of me, not just being aspie).
-Being around large amounts of people I find *incredibly* stressful, but so long as my other half is with me, I feel like I can do it (thank you, beautiful).
+Being around large amounts of people I find *incredibly* stressful, but so long as my other half is with me, I feel like I can do it safe in the knwoledge that I'll be left alone, potentially for several days, to recover (thank you, beautiful).

 Close friends aside though, I don't go around telling people I'm aspie and expecting them to be supportive.
 I put *considerable* effort into fitting in; I'd like to think colleagues and such don't think me (too) weird as a result.
 The point being, I don't use being aspie as an *excuse*.
 I consider it part of my personality, and make adjustments accordingly.